 Complications and Risks of IVC Filter Removal

 An IVC or Inferior Vena Cava Filter is used by physicians to help prevent blood clots that may move to the lungs and cause death.
 This procedure involves placing a small filter in the large IVC vein that runs from the abdomen to the heart, and although it is not highly invasive surgery, there are risks when the filter may have to be removed.
-If you or a loved one experience adverse side effects after receiving a blood clot filter contact an IVC filter lawyer at Cochran, Kroll & Associates, P.C. for advise.
+If you or a loved one experience adverse side effects after receiving a blood clot filter contact an IVC filter injury attorney at Cochran, Kroll & Associates, P.C. for advise.

 Reasons for IVC Filter Removal